-Recommended Prep: FIRE 119B and FIRE 119C Instructor approval required.
+Recommended Prep: FIRE 119B and FIRE 119C

-FIRE majors only.
 This course will provide students with the knowledge and skills to function as an integral member of a firefighting team under direct supervision in hazardous conditions.
 The program consists of two courses.
 The course involves practical skill training.
 The co-requisite course, FIRE 280A, is completed in an online virtual classroom.
-Completion of both courses will result in Fire Fighter 1 certification.
-Graded on a CR/N basis.
-(7 hrs. lect./lab. per week)
+Completion of both courses will result in Fire Fighter 1 and 2 certification.
+(16 hrs. lect./lab. per week)